← Back

 Reranking

-The above methods are best guesses; the top 20 candidates might include only three relevant ones.
-Sending all 20 to the LLM adds noise and cost.
+The top 20 candidates might include only three useful docs.
+Sending all 20 to the model adds noise and cost.

-Use a second cross-encoder to rerank candidates: compare the query with each candidate and output relevance scores.
+Use a second cross-encoder to rerank candidates: compare the query with each candidate and output a relevance score.

 Improving Chunks